xregistry/spec/message/spec.md

 - Constraints:
   - OPTIONAL

-#### Metadata Formats
+#### Metadata Envelopes

-This specification only defines one metadata format: "CloudEvents/1.0".
+This specification only defines one metadata envelope: "CloudEvents/1.0".

 ##### CloudEvents/1.0

-For the "CloudEvents/1.0" format, the [`metadata`](#metadata-message-metadata)
-object contains a property `attributes`, which is an object whose properties correspond to the CloudEvents context attributes.
+For the "CloudEvents/1.0" envelope, the [`envelopemetadata`](#envelopemetadata) object contains a property `attributes`, which is an object whose properties correspond to the CloudEvents context attributes.

 As with the [CloudEvents specification][CloudEvents], the attributes form a flat list and extension attributes are allowed.
 Attribute names are restricted